abn-dev-01/spring-gkb-asan/README.md

 # spring-gkb-asan
-REST service redirect request to the SOAP
+REST service of redirection a request to the SOAP